-Belize has strengthened the legislative frameworks to counter money laundering derived from drug trafficking.
-In this sense, the country has the Money Laundering and Terrorism (Prevention) Act (MLTPA) and the Financial Intelligence Unit Act.
+Grenada has strengthened the legislative frameworks to counter money laundering derived from drug trafficking.
+In this sense, the country has Proceeds of Crime Act 1992 and 2012, and the Money Laundering Act of 1999.

 Priority Action 7.2: Develop and implement specialized ongoing training in areas of prevention, detection, investigation, prosecution, and control of money laundering derived from drug trafficking, consistent with known and emerging risks.